This is

 • What services do they provide, and what are the associated costs and benefits?

-Understanding the benefits and challenges of cell and gene therapy
+Understanding the benefits and challenges of cell therapy

-In the dynamic world of healthcare advancements, understanding the impact of emerging treatments like Cell and Gene Therapies (CGT) is essential for making informed decisions about employee health benefits.
+In the dynamic world of healthcare advancements, understanding the impact of emerging treatments is essential for making informed decisions about employee health benefits.

-Cell and Gene Therapies have the potential to help address the root causes of disease and may only require a one-time administration.1 For many patients, these therapies could mean fewer hospital visits, reduced need for ongoing treatments, and in some cases, a potential cure.1,6,7 When administered early enough, CGTs may potentially prevent disease progression.2
+Emerging therapies have the potential to help address the root causes of disease and may only require a one-time administration.1 For many patients, these therapies could mean fewer hospital visits, reduced need for ongoing treatments, and in some cases, a potential cure.1,7,8 When administered early enough, they may potentially prevent disease progression.2

-The unique nature of CGTs and their complex manufacturing processes contribute to the high cost per treatment, typically ranging from $250,000 to $3.5 million per individual.8 For employers considering CGT in health benefits plans, understanding these costs is essential.
+The unique nature of therapies and their complex manufacturing processes contribute to the high cost per treatment.9 For employers considering incorporating them into health benefits plans, understanding these costs is essential.
 The high initial investment should be evaluated against providing potential long-term savings and improved patient outcomes, which may benefit both employees and employers.1

 References